Definition, Devices, Activities, and Concepts

 The first sequencers were primitive devices that played rigid patterns of notes or beats using a grid of 16 buttons (steps) with each representing 1/16th of a musical measure.
 Groups of measures—each with their own combinatoric possibility—could be compiled to form longer compositions.

 Nowadays, sequencing is usually performed with a digital audio workstation (DAW), like Reason, ProTools, or Cubase.
+This is what a typical sequence looks like:

 A specialized type of sequencing is scorwriting, which is the use of a computer program to produce professional-grade musical scores.
 Scorewriters like Finale and Sebilius—two of the most common brands of notations software—are specialized sequencers that employ traditional musical notation in their interfaces.
 If you are interested in composing or arranging, then it’d be wise to learn one of these programs.